solvecrew/ExpoNotificationsBundle/README.md

 // Using the service, that is available since the bundle installation.
 // Better would be to inject the service as a dependency in your service configuration.
 $notificationManager = $this->get('sc_expo_notifications.notification_manager');

+// Prepare the titles as you wish.
+If none would be provided, the app name will be a fallback by Expo.
+$titles = [
+    'New Notification',
+    'Hot news',
+];

 // Prepare the messages that shall be sent.
 This will be more sophisticated under realistic circumstances...
 $messages = [